oreojack/gerbera/README.md

 #### On FreeBSD

-_The following has bee tested on FreeBSD 11.0 using a clean jail environment._
+_The following has been tested on FreeBSD 11.0 using a clean jail environment._

 1. Install the required prerequisites as root using either ports or packages.
 This can be done via Package manager or ports. (pkg manager is used here.)
 Include mysql if you wish to use that instead of SQLite3.
 ```